Neighbourhood Friendly Gangsters

 - Recurring character Tony Marcus from the Spenser series runs most of the black crime in Boston, but is generally a pretty friendly guy, even when he's threatening Spenser.
 But just as often he's willing to lend out his people to Spenser to get someone worse out of Boston.

-- The Mafia of Snow Crash are, essentially, just another corporation by this point.
+- The Mafia of Snow Crash are, essentially, just another corporation by this point; one of their biggest source of income is their chain of pizza places.
 They engage in gang war with some other, newer and more ruthless gangs—it's stated at one point that a Mafia branch had taken over an area traditionally dominated by the newer gangs, and turned it from a stereotypical gang-crime hellhole into a more-or-less peaceful neighborhood.
 Of course, in Snow Crash the distinction between criminal syndicate, corporation and country is never entirely clear.

 Live Action TV